beling/book-pl/src/ch08-03-hash-maps.md

 If we insert a key and a value into a hash map and then insert that same key with a different value, the value associated with that key will be replaced.
-Even though the code in Listing 8-24 calls `insert` twice, the hash map will only contain one key/value pair because we’re inserting the value for the Blue team’s key both times.
+Even though the code in listing 8-24 calls `insert` twice, the hash map will only contain one key/value pair because we’re inserting the value for the Blue team’s key both times.